ConfederacyOfGaia/Gaia/monster-stat-blocks.md

 > - **Senses** passive Perception 7
 > - **Challenge** 1/4 (50 XP)
 > ___
-> ***Caustic Blood.*** When the wight takes piercing or slashing damage, its vile blood spurts forth.
+> ***Caustic Blood.*** Any time the wight takes piercing or slashing damage, or when it is reduced to 0 hp by bludgeoning damage, its vile blood spurts forth.
 All creatures within 5 feet must make a DC 12 Dexterity saving throw or take 2 (1d4 - 1) acid damage (half damage on a successful save).
+Creatures not in the path of the weapon that dealt the damage have advantage.
 >
 > ***Single-mindedness.*** Once a wight chooses a target, it will concentrate on that target, to the exclusion of all others, until that target is dead (or appears dead) or the wight is destroyed.
 >